Eduardo Sebrango: Return to Vancouver

 In 2006 Sebrango was traded to the Vancouver Whitecaps FC in exchange for Daniel Antoniuk.
-With the 'Caps he played an important playoff role where he scored a goal in 2–0 victory over the Miami FC.
+With the 'Caps he played an important playoff role where he scored a goal in a 2–0 victory over Miami FC.
 In the semi-final game he scored a memorable goal against his former team Montreal Impact which the Caps won 2–0.
 Unfortunately, Sebrango was ejected from the game after scoring his goal for excessive celebration for removing his shirt, and was suspended for the final.
-With Sebrango in the stands his team were able to win the USL First Division Championship beating the Rochester Raging Rhinos 3–0, his third title with three different teams.
+With Sebrango in the stands, his team were able to win the USL First Division Championship beating the Rochester Raging Rhinos 3–0, his third title with three different teams.

 In 2008 Sebrango led the Whitecaps in regular season scoring with 12 goals and three assists for 27 points in 29 matches.
 Sebrango also had two goals in three Nutrilite Canadian Championship games and two goals in five playoff matches.
 He played a significant role to help the Whitecaps win their second USL First Division championship in three years.

 On 30 September 2008 was called up for the USL First Division All-League Team.